Somewhat Resilient

 Not entirely.
 We think AI will take over some tasks, but not the whole job.

-Our 44.3% AI Resilience Score reflects real pressure on this role.
-AI is already handling prep work: professors are using tools like Gemini to build grading rubrics and design curriculum, and platforms like Canvas are integrating AI agents directly into course delivery [3].
-That shift is real and it is speeding up.
+Our 44.7% AI Resilience Score reflects real pressure on this career.
+AI is already handling prep work: professors are using tools like Gemini to build grading rubrics, design lessons, and draft grant proposals [4].
+Adoption is accelerating, with learning management systems integrating AI tools directly into course platforms [3].
+That kind of administrative help is genuinely useful, but it also means some of what used to fill a professor's day will simply disappear.

 Reveal More